-The legacy of BPP photographer-community activist Dr. Jahti Jackson-Maasai (Tony Jackson) was honored posthumously.
-Artist-activist Emory Douglas and Billy X (BJ) Jennings, BPP Historian and founder of "It's About Time," the highly successful website that promotes the legacy of the Black Panther Party were also honored.
+The legacy of BPP photographer-community activist Dr. Jahti Jackson-Massai (Tony Jackson) was honored posthumously.
+Also honored were artist-activist Emory Douglas and Billy X (BJ) Jennings, BPP Historian and founder of "It's About Time," the highly successful website that promotes the legacy of the Black Panther Party.

-Baba Mukasa (PHOTO BY JIM ALEXANDER)
+Baba Mukasa (Photo by Jim Alexander)

 Willie "Mukasa" Ricks, veteran of the Student Non-Violent Coordinating Committee (SNCC) and "Beloved Baba" to generations of Atlanta University Center students brought "revolutionary greetings" in his fiery and enthusiastic style.
 Mama Charlotte O'Neal presented a video greeting from Panther-in-exile Pete O'Neal in Tanzania East Africa and performed a song from her latest CD.
-Kathleen Cleaver, Law Professor and former BPP Communications Secretary and Emory Douglas, celebrated Artist closed out Friday afternoon at the Research Library.

-Friday evening conference attendees caravanned to the Southwest Art Center for the opening reception of the Emory Douglas Art Exhibit.
+Kathleen Cleaver, former BPP Communications Secretary and celebrated artist Emory Douglas closed out Friday's session.
+Later Friday evening, attendees caravanned to the Southwest Art Center for the opening reception of the Emory Douglas Art Exhibit.